On September 26-28, 2014, an exciting new annual event, “Rifles, Rails & History: Steam Back to

-the North and South” will take place at Wooton Park on the shore of beautiful Lake Dora in
+the North and South” will return to Wooton Park on the shore of beautiful Lake Dora in Tavares.

-Tavares.
-This Living History Encampment will transport visitors and guests of “America’s Seaplane
+This Living History Encampment will transport visitors and guests of “America’s Seaplane City” back

-City” back 150 years to that extraordinary period of time in American history – The War Between
+150 years to that extraordinary period of time in American history – The War Between the States!

 One of the unique aspects of the event is that it will not be held in a distant battlefield, but right in